 Description

-War memorial commemorating the First World War.
-1922 by Messrs Temple Moore & Moore.
-Ashlar sandstone.
+The Bishop Burton War Memorial is a structure commemorating the First World War, built in 1922 by Messrs Temple Moore & Moore.
+It is made of ashlar sandstone.

-- The plaque mentioned in the History was erected in 2014 and so is excluded from the listing due to its recent age
+A plaque mentioned in the historical context was erected in 2014 and is excluded from the listing due to its recent age.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.